bentoml/BentoVLLM/hermes-3-llama3.1-405b/README.md

 💡 This example is served as a basis for advanced code customization, such as custom model, inference logic or vLLM options.
 For simple LLM hosting with OpenAI compatible endpoint without writing any code, see [OpenLLM](https://github.com/bentoml/OpenLLM).

 ## Prerequisites
-- You have gained access to `NousResearch/Hermes-3-Llama-3.1-405B-FP8` on [Hugging Face](https://huggingface.co/NousResearch/Hermes-3-Llama-3.1-405B-FP8).
 - If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 16G VRAM.

 ## Install dependencies